5 Single Family Property Management Tips You Need To Know

 5. Be Compassionate

-Your tenants may run into problems that affect their finances, and ability to pay rent.
-They'll appreciate you giving them some leeway until they're back on their feet again.
-For example, if your tenant informs you that they have lost their job, you can work out a rental plan that's acceptable to them and doesn't impact your revenue severely.
+Your tenants may run into problems that affect their finances and ability to pay rent.
+They'll appreciate you giving them some leeway until they're back on their feet.
+For example, if your tenant informs you that they have lost their job, you can work out a rental plan that's acceptable to them and doesn't severely impact your revenue.
 In return, they will be willing to lend you support when you need it.

 During the COVID-19 pandemic, landlords lost rental revenue.
 Its economic impact was too great on some Americans, moving the government to issue eviction moratoriums.
-There is some evidence to show that rent relief can be misused among those who have the capacity to pay rent.
-Given how a lack of rental assistance can hurt small landlords too, the struggle can be equally great for both parties during unprecedented events.
+Some evidence shows that rent relief can be misused among those who can pay rent.
+Given how a lack of rental assistance can hurt small landlords, too, the struggle can be equally great for both parties during unprecedented events.
 Landlords who have shown compassion in dealing with their tenants' problems in the past are more likely to receive part of the rent or transparency from tenants about the latest developments in their lives.
 This goes a long way in managing financial and emotional turbulence.

 Make single-family property management easier

-In this post, we spoke of how building good relationships with tenants, attention to property upkeep and technology are needed for successful property management.
+In this post, we discussed how building good relationships with tenants, paying attention to property upkeep, and using technology are needed for successful property management.
 We can help you with the technology bit - ExactEstate, our single-family home property management software, integrates useful features such as:

 • Enabling your tenants to submit work orders from anywhere